winitzki/scall/tutorial/programming_dhall.md

 With this definition, `toAssertType Natural 1 1 (refl Natural 1)` is the same Dhall value as `assert : 1 === 1`.

 In this way, Leibniz equality types reproduce Dhall's assertion functionality.
-Dhall's `assert` keyword and types of the form `x === y` give convenient syntactic sugar for using Leibniz equality types.
+Dhall's `assert` keyword and types of the form `x === y` give convenient syntactic sugar for using Leibniz equality types with literal values.

 ### Constraining a function argument's value